-- Level 1 The campus schedule includes frequent and consistent opportunities for students to receive on-going intervention before school, after school, or during Saturday sessions, as well as accessible credit recovery options. - The campus schedule includes EOC preparation support for students who are approaching grade-level mastery. - Level 2 The campus schedule includes intervention courses for students who are performing significantly below grade level. - Level 3 The campus schedule includes Flex Time multiple times a week during which all students receive instruction that supports growth on their learning continuums.
+Level 1 - The campus schedule includes frequent and consistent opportunities for students to receive on-going intervention before school, after school, or during Saturday sessions, as well as accessible credit recovery options. and The campus schedule includes EOC preparation support for students who are

+The campus schedule includes EOC preparation support for students who are approaching grade-level mastery.

+- Level 2 The campus schedule includes intervention courses for students who are performing significantly below grade level. - Level 3 The campus schedule includes Flex Time multiple times a week during which all students receive instruction that supports growth on their learning continuums.